Veer-Modi/Git_Task/TASK-4/README.md

 git rebase main
 ```

+- Moves all commits from your current branch to start on top of the latest commit in the __`main`__ branch.
+- Rewrites the commit history to make it look as though your branch was created from the current state of __`main`__.
 - This command applies the commits from your current branch on top of the latest commit from `main`.

 #### 2. Resolve any conflicts that may arise during rebase, and continue: